This section covers some frequently asked questions about the Screaming Frog SEO Spider. The FAQ includes -

 45) Why Does The Number of URLs Crawled Not Match The Number Of Results Indexed In Google Or Errors Reported Within Google Webmaster Tools?

 46) Why Does The Number of URLs Crawled (Or Errors Discovered) Not Match Another Crawler?

 We will be adding to the FAQ as we get more feedback.

 1) What Additional Features Does A Licence Provide?
 Top ↑

-The licensed version removes the 500 URI crawl limit, allows you to save and upload crawls, opens up all the configuration options and the custom source code search feature.
+A licence removes the 500 URI crawl limit, allows you to save and upload crawls, opens up all the configuration options and the custom source code search feature.
 We also provide support for technical issues related to the SEO spider for licensed users.